A/S Norske Shell has taken the decision to decommission the Gaupe subsea infrastructure associated with the Gaupe Field.

-A/S Norske Shell submitted draft Decommissioning Programme (DP) for the Gaupe Field’s infrastructure on the UK Continental Shelf, to the Department for Business, Energy and Industrial Strategy (BEIS) on 11 June 2020 in accordance with the provisions of the Petroleum Act 1998 (the Act), for consideration by the Secretary of State for BEIS.
+A/S Norske Shell submitted draft Decommissioning Programme (DP) covering the Gaupe Field’s infrastructure on the UK Continental Shelf, to the Department for Business, Energy and Industrial Strategy (BEIS) on 11 June 2020 in accordance with the provisions of the Petroleum Act 1998 (the Act), for consideration by the Secretary of State for BEIS.
 It is a requirement of the Act that interested parties be consulted on such decommissioning proposals.

-This DP covers only the infrastructure on the UK Continental Shelf.
-The Gaupe DP for the Norwegian Continental Shelf is covered by an existing approved Decommissioning Plan under Norwegian Regulations.
+The Gaupe Field infrastructure on the Norwegian Continental Shelf is covered by an existing approved Decommissioning Plan under Norwegian Regulations.

-Public Consultation on the Gaupe Field DP opened on 11 June 2020, and will close on 10 July 2020.
+Public Consultation on the Gaupe Field DP opened on 11 June 2020, and closed on 10 July 2020.
 Following Public Consultation, the DP has now been approved by BEIS (OPRED).

 The Gaupe Field DP is also available on the BEIS website.